-The business operations of the Company are subject to complex regulations at national and EU level, where the numerous regulatory requirements imposed by the competent authorities are significant (e.g. administrative aspects).
+The business operations of the Company's customers are subject to complex regulations at national and EU level, particularly with regard to environmental and administrative aspects, where the numerous regulatory requirements imposed by the competent authorities and aimed directly at the Company's customers are also significant.

-In this regard, the Company's earnings, cash flows and financial position may be impacted both as a result of breaches of or changes in the directly applicable regulatory framework.

-The Company's activities may also be impacted by indirect consequences deriving from breaches of or changes in the regulatory framework applicable to its customers.
+In this regard, the Company's earnings, cash flows and financial position may be impacted both as a result of breaches of or changes in the directly applicable regulatory framework and as a result of indirect consequences deriving from breaches of or changes in the regulatory framework applicable to its customers.